kimjeyoung/Ko-ToxicWebQ/README.md

 This repository contains projects and resources related to the paper:
 **“Ko-ToxicWebQ: A Korean Toxic Web Query Dataset”** Ko-ToxicWebQ is a large-scale dataset of real-world Korean web queries collected from Microsoft Bing search logs[(MS-MARCO-Web-Search)](https://github.com/microsoft/MS-MARCO-Web-Search).
 The dataset supports research in toxic query detection, obfuscation robustness, and AI safety for web-based search applications.
-> ⚠️ Warning: This dataset contains toxic or offensive content.
-Please handle with care.
-➡️ **The dataset is available at:**
+> ➡️ **The dataset is available at:**
 [here](https://huggingface.co/datasets/TEAMREBOOTT-AI/Ko-ToxicWebQ)

 ---

 ## Quick Start with HuggingFace

+**Users must agree to share their contact information (username and email address) with the datasets authors to access the datasets files when enabled.**

 ```python
 from datasets import load_dataset